raohammad/ComfyUI-VTUtilNodes/README.md

 ### JSONListIterator

-Extracts individual items from a JSON list by index, allowing you to process array elements one by one.
+Extracts individual items from a JSON list by index, or outputs all items at once.
+Allows you to process array elements one by one or all together.

 - **Input**: JSON list (from JSONKeyExtractor or any JSON source)
+- **Mode**:
+  - `"single"`: Extract one item by index
+  - `"all"`: Output all items as a list
-- **Index**: Integer specifying which item to extract (0-based)
+- **Index**: Integer specifying which item to extract (0-based, only used when mode is "single")
+- **Output**:
-- **Output**: The item at the specified index, plus the index value
+  - In `"single"` mode: The item at the specified index, plus the index value
+  - In `"all"` mode: All items as a list, plus index value of -1
 - **Category**: VTUtil

+**Use Cases:**
-**Use Case:** When you have a list like the `scenes` array, you can use this node to extract individual scene objects for processing.
+- **Single mode**: When you have a list like the `scenes` array and want to extract individual scene objects for processing
+- **All mode**: When you want to get all items from a list at once for batch processing

 **Examples:**
+- **Single mode:**
-- Extract first scene: Index `0` → Returns first scene object
+  - Extract first scene: Mode `"single"`, Index `0` → Returns first scene object
-- Extract second scene: Index `1` → Returns second scene object
+  - Extract second scene: Mode `"single"`, Index `1` → Returns second scene object
-- Extract last scene: Index `-1` → Returns last scene object (Python-style negative indexing)
+  - Extract last scene: Mode `"single"`, Index `-1` → Returns last scene object (Python-style negative indexing)
+- **All mode:**
+  - Get all scenes: Mode `"all"` → Returns the entire scenes array as a list

-**Workflow Pattern:**
+**Workflow Patterns:**
+1. **Single item processing:**
-1. Use `TextToJSON` to parse your JSON text
+   - Use `TextToJSON` to parse your JSON text
-2. Use `JSONKeyExtractor` with path `"scenes"` to extract the scenes array
+   - Use `JSONKeyExtractor` with path `"scenes"` to extract the scenes array
-3. Use `JSONListIterator` with index `0`, `1`, `2`, etc. to get individual scenes
+   - Use `JSONListIterator` with mode `"single"` and index `0`, `1`, `2`, etc. to get individual scenes
-4. Process each scene object in subsequent nodes
+   - Process each scene object in subsequent nodes

+2. **All items processing:**
+   - Use `TextToJSON` to parse your JSON text
+   - Use `JSONKeyExtractor` with path `"scenes"` to extract the scenes array
+   - Use `JSONListIterator` with mode `"all"` to get all scenes as a list
+   - Process all scenes together in subsequent nodes

 **Error Handling:**
-- If index is out of range, returns an error object with list length information
+- If index is out of range (single mode), returns an error object with list length information
 - If input is not a list, returns an error object explaining the issue
+- In "all" mode, non-list inputs are wrapped in a list

 ## Development